binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### SSH

-You may remember we did some fingerprinting of the SSH daemon in the Processes and Practises chapter in the [Reconnaissance](#process-and-practises-penetration-testing-reconnaissance) section
+You may remember we did some fingerprinting of the SSH daemon in the Reconnaissance section of the Processes and Practises chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers)

 _Todo_